ma11221/Waveshare-2.66inch/README.md

 # Waveshare-2.66inch
-Add 2.66inch e-Paper Module to Pwnagotchi
+Add support to 2.66inch e-Paper Module to Pwnagotchi